 While he recalled two facts from the page (woohoo!), I noticed he didn’t include any details from the the last part of the page.
 I wondered why so I asked, “Can you tell me more?”

 He shook his head.
 I asked him to reread the last two sentences and talk to me about what he’d learned.
 He clearly didn’t understand the last sentence which is tricky in that it explains how the dump truck empties.
 The phrase “tips up” may not be as familiar as “tips over.”

 Sample Think Aloud

-When I notice something is awry or missing, then I act as a co-learner and think aloud about how I make sense of the text.
+When I notice something is awry or missing, then I think aloud about how I make sense of the text.
 In other words, instead of asking this student a bunch of questions, leading him to understanding, I thought aloud: